This post deals with the question of how to live in another country. I’m not talking about short holidays, but actually moving long-term.

 Whether as a teacher or a student, you might find yourself moving to another country as a result of language learning.

-This is a wonderful opportunity to discover new people, places and cultures, but there are a few pitfalls that you should avoid.
+This is a wonderful opportunity to discover new people, places and cultures.
+But be careful – there are a few pitfalls that you should avoid.

 Don’t form ghettos – learn the language, embrace the culture and immerse yourself in it.